-Hex symbols are an icon part of Pennsylvania Dutch traditions and we wanted to find a way to work them into the brands visual language.
-We have studied books, photography and scouted Berks County to figure out how to honor hex signs while finding ways to reinvent them for a modern brand.
+Hex symbols are an icon part of Pennsylvania Dutch traditions and we wanted to find a way to work them into the brand’s visual language.
+We have studied books, and photography and scouted Berks County to figure out how to honor hex signs while finding ways to reinvent them for a modern brand.
 Some of the themes we have been working with are symmetry (most hex signs are 5 or 6 points) and mirrored images (represented strength and courage).
-Dundore and Heister Hex symbols are created by choosing one of four different background shapes and combining them with a large set of design elements so the symbols can represent the brand, proteins, events or themes.
-The results are unique symbols that are a modern interpretation of the tradition Pennsylvania Dutch Hex symbol.
+Dundore and Heister Hex symbols are created by choosing one of four different background shapes and combining them with a large set of design elements so the symbols can represent the brand, proteins, events, or themes.
+The results are unique symbols that are a modern interpretation of the traditional Pennsylvania Dutch Hex symbol.

 A new look at butchering